How to Survive School Without Killing Your Soul

 So what is this section really about?

 Death, repetition, humor, and the quiet invitation to touch what you were told to fear.
+To cradle the thing under your bed and realize it’s soft.

 The worms aren’t the horror.
 The silence is.And maybe, if you listen close enough, they’re not playing pinochle.

 They’re whispering: It’s okay to laugh.
-You’re already part of the earth.t’s okay to laugh at the thing that scares you.
+You’re already part of the earth.It’s okay to laugh at the thing that scares you.

 It’s okay to crawl into the skull if it means crawling out a little more alive.This work isn’t just a death piece.